MicrosoftDocs/memdocs/sccm/core/plan-design/configs/performance-based-site-size-guidance.md

 | SSD SAS          | 4                                                  |           10  | 14346         |
 | SSD SAS          | 6                                                  |           10  | 15607         |

 These are the devices the example used.
-This information is not a recommendation of any specific hardware model or manufacturer.
+This information isn't a recommendation for any specific hardware model or manufacturer.

 | Disk type    | Model      | RAID controller | Cache memory and configuration |
 |-------------------|-----------------|----------------------|-------------------------------------|